tachyon-networks/api_docs/README.md

-# Welcome to the Tachyon Networks API!
+# Welcome to the Tachyon Networks API

 This repo contains the swagger-based docs for the Tachyon Networks Public API routes.